 GAS HOT WATER

 If you notice a problem with your gas hot water you should call in a plumber as soon as possible to eliminate the possibility of a gas leak.
 Gas is a highly flammable substance and any suspected gas leak needs to be attended to immediately.
-Should you encounter an issue with your gas hot water heater, from having:
+Issues you may encounter are:

 - No hot water